The Netherlands is not the place for hierarchy. It’s where your boss wants to be your BFF, and they’re just another member at the office.

 Probably the reason behind this equal system is that it already starts in the first years of school.

-Dutch schools are famous for being freer and allowing kids to question things the teacher says.
-Probably this is the biggest reason why later, the Dutch have the guts to challenge or even criticize their boss.
+Dutch schools are famous for being freer and allowing kids to question what the teacher says.
+This is probably the biggest reason why the Dutch later have the guts to challenge or even criticise their boss.

-Some managers, in fact, want you not only to nod and write down what they are telling you.
+Some managers, in fact, want you to not just nod and write down whatever they are telling you.
 They want you to question what they are saying to have a better end result or product.

 Why is it quirky?

-It may seem strange for you to see how a Dutch employee can disagree with their boss in a meeting, but it’s a thing that is easy to get used to.
+It may seem strange to you that a Dutch employee can disagree with their boss in a meeting, but it’s easy to get used to.

 Some people may think it’s fake, saying their manager is only pretending not to have power above their employees, but in real life, they do.